-August 15, 2023 ASD and CD grant applications due (first review period).
-September 20, 2023 First round of ID grant applications due.
+August 23, 2024 ASD, GIP, and CD grant applications due (first review period).
+September 20, 2024 First round of ID and CPD grant applications due.
 (Deadlines are the 20 th of each month [or the first weekday thereafter] from September through March of each academic year.)
-October 2, 2023 Faculty reading group proposal due (fall semester).
+October 1, 2024 Faculty reading group proposal due (fall semester).
 Faculty Scholarship Circle Proposals due (fall semester).
-October 16, 2023 ASD and CD grant applications due (second review period).
-Sabbatical Leave, and Pre-Tenure Applications for leaves that will occur in the 24-25 academic year due to the applicant's supervisor.
-November 1, 2023 Sabbatical Leave, and Pre-Tenure Leave applications for leaves that will occur in 24-25 academic year are due to FDC (fdc@iwu.edu).
-Reports on all ASD and CD grants received in 2022-2023 due in the Thorpe Center (thorpe@iwu.edu).
-(NOTE: If a grant is still in progress as of November 1, applicants should submit a progress report.)
-Reports for sabbatical and pre tenure leaves taken in 2022-2023 are due in the Thorpe Center (thorpe@iwu.edu) November 28, 2023 Applications to be the faculty leader for Technos International Week to be submitted to Sarah Van Alebeek in the International Office.
-February 1, 2024 Faculty reading group proposal due (spring semester).
+October 16, 2024 ASD, GIP, and CD grant applications due (second review period).
+Sabbatical Leave, and Pre-Tenure Applications for leaves that will occur in the 25-26 academic year due to the applicant's supervisor.
+November 1, 2024 Sabbatical Leave, and Pre-Tenure Leave applications for leaves that will occur in 25-26 academic year are due to FDC (fdc@iwu.edu).
+Reports on all ASD grants received in 2023-2024 due in the Thorpe Center (thorpe@iwu.edu).
+(Note: If a grant is still in progress as of November 1, applicants should submit a progress report.)
+Reports for sabbatical and pre tenure leaves taken in 2023-2024 are due in the Thorpe Center (thorpe@iwu.edu) November 22, 2024 Applications to be the faculty leader for Technos International Week to be submitted to the International Office.
+February 1, 2025 Faculty reading group proposal due (spring semester).
 Faculty Scholarship Circle Proposals due (spring semester).
-February 15, 2024 ASD and CD grant applications due (third review period).
-April 1, 2024 Request to Defer Sabbatical Leave applications due in Thorpe Center (thorpe@iwu.edu).
+February 14, 2025 ASD, GIP, and CD grant applications due (third review period).
+April 1, 2025 Request to Defer Sabbatical Leave applications due in Thorpe Center (thorpe@iwu.edu).
 (April 1st or the first weekday thereafter.)
-April 22, 2024 Faculty Scholarship Circle Proposals due (summer) July 5, 2024 Last day to submit expense vouchers or reimbursement requests to the Thorpe Center for payment from the 2022-23 fiscal year.
+April 22, 2025 Faculty Scholarship Circle Proposals due (summer) July 8, 2025 Last day to submit expense vouchers or reimbursement requests to the Thorpe Center for payment from the 2024-25 fiscal year.